Alan Marshall (New Zealand author): Fiction

 Alan Marshall is also an award-winning writer of fiction; a genre he was very active within from about 1998 to 2002.
-His works of fiction include an historical novel, Lancewood, about an iconic New Zealand plant, and a science fiction radio drama called This Pointless Thing Called Life that was broadcast on NPR, KFAI, KUNM, and XM Satellite Radio in the USA.
+His works of fiction include an historical novel, Lancewood, about an iconic New Zealand plant, and a science fiction radiodrama called This Pointless Thing Called Life that was broadcast on NPR, KFAI, KUNM, and XM Satellite Radio in the USA.
 In 2001 This Pointless Thing Called Life received the "Silver Award" from the Mark Time Awards by a panel that included Grammy-award winner Phil Proctor who said it was "definitely on a par with Hitchhikers Guide to the Galaxy".

 Along with Peter Jackson's The Lord of the Rings movie trilogy, This Pointless Thing Called Life was nominated for a Vogel Award in the category "Best Long Form dramatic science fiction and fantasy production made in New Zealand in the year 2002".
 Like his scholarly writings, Marshall's fiction explores the relationships between "humans and technology" and between "humans and nature".

 The sequel to This Pointless Thing Called Life was another award-winning full-length radio feature broadcast in four parts on XM Satellite and by some NPR stations in 2003.
 This sequel was titled This Miserable Thing Called Life.